TamaraCucumides/auGraph/README.md

-# auGraph: Graphs for Relational and tabular Learning
+# auGraph: Graphs for Relational and Tabular Learning
 Tamara Cucumides, Floris Geerts

 ## Prepare your data